Frequently Asked Questions

 A certain amount of stress is something every caregiver experiences, but if the stress starts affecting the health and life of the caregiver, it needs to be acknowledged and dealt with.

-Yes, it is completely fine if a caregiver spares a few minutes for himself/herself.
+Yes, it is completely fine if caregivers spare a few minutes for themselves.
 They are humans, too, and require time for themselves as well.

-First, try to talk to the client and make them understand that the caregiver needs a few minutes to himself/herself.
+First, try to talk to the client and make them understand that the caregiver needs a few minutes to themselves.
 If this does not work, the caregiver can talk to the agency.

 The agency can ask the client to allow a few breaks to the caregiver.
 Also, ask the client to make sure the caregiver isn’t overburdened.